 Attract birds to your garden by using feeders and tables.
-Providing a bird bath can also help as birds need to bathe often to keep their feathers in trim.
+A bird bath can help as birds need to bathe often to keep their feathers in trim.
 Be sure to clean and top up the feeding areas regularly.

 Plan your plants with wildlife in mind

 Choose plants that flower and produce seeds or fruit at different times of the year so that insects, birds and animals can have food in all seasons.
 For example: